 Locally-sourced organic pecans and an exclusive rum make Jude’s Rum Cake the best rum cake you’ll ever taste.
-Win one for yourself or for a loved one serving overseas this holiday season.
+Here are ten secrets about these Kansas City creations.

 When it comes to Kansas City cuisine, most people immediately think of barbeque — tender chunks of beef, smoky slices of turkey, saucy ribs — but this cowtown’s barbeque culture has produced another local favorite, Jude’s Rum Cake.